 To help you have the most effective conversations with your doctor, download this Talking to my doctor document to take with you to your appointment.

-Your doctor may refer you to a specialist to try and determine the origin of your smell loss.
+Your doctor may refer you to a specialist to try to determine the origin of your smell loss.
 An ear, nose and throat (ENT) specialist could perform an endoscopic exam which uses a tiny camera to look at the inside of your nose.
-A neurologist might delve into other symptoms you have experienced to investigate more serious brain problems.
+A neurologist might explore other symptoms you have experienced to investigate more serious brain problems.

 Your doctor may also carry out other tests including: